simonesilvestroni/m2m-website/_posts/2022-07-16-streaming-regret.md

 tags:
   - 'internet'
   - 'music'
-description: 'Delegating music curation to soulless corporations doesn’t take into consideration how they can take it away on a whim.
+summary: 'Delegating music curation to soulless corporations doesn’t take into consideration how they can take it away on a whim.
 We’re losing control over the music we love.'
 syndication: yes
 syndicate:
   - name: Mastodon